 Then if those things don’t work, try one of our helpful tips to get the zipper moving again.

 If you can’t get the zipper going, or if it breaks while you’re trying to get it moving again, replacing a zipper isn’t a big deal.
 And it can be very cost-effective if it’s an expensive or well-loved article of clothing.
-If you don’t feel up to doing it yourself, check with your local seamstress or tailor.
-You can often find them through an online search or working with your favorite dry cleaner.
+If you don’t feel up to doing it yourself, check with your local seamstress or tailor to replace the old zipper stop with a new zipper stop.
+You can often find them through an online search or working with your favorite dry cleaner and soon you will have a working zipper slider.

 Did you find these 18 zipper tips helpful?